Waldhausen Additivity: Classical and Quasicategorical: Classical Additivity and Split Exact Sequences of Waldhausen Categories

-has the following three properties. \begin{enumerate} \item Each counit component $ij(E) \to E$ is a cofibration. \item For each morphism $E \to E'$ in $\cale$, the induced map is a cofibration in $\cale$. \item In every cofiber sequence in $\cala$ of the form $A_0 \rightarrowtail A_1 \twoheadrightarrow \ast$, the first map is an isomorphism. \end{enumerate} Then the functors $j$ and $f$ induce a stable equivalence of $K$-theory spectra
+is Waldhausen equivalent to a standard split exact sequence of the form \eqref{equ:E(A,C,B)}, for instance any split exact sequence satisfying the hypotheses of Proposition~\ref{prop:universal_split_exact_sequence}.
+Then the following hold. \begin{enumerate} \item The map

-\end{theorem} \begin{proof} In spectra, the wedge product and the product are formed levelwise.
-The inclusion of the wedge product of two spectra into the product is a stable equivalence.
-An application of $S_\bullet$ to a split-exact sequence of Waldhausen categories and exact functors gives a simplicial split-exact sequence of Waldhausen categories and exact functors, so we may apply Theorem~\ref{thm:Generalized_Additivity} to the individual levels of the $K$-theory spectra and obtain a level-wise (hence also stable) equivalence from $K(\cale)$ to $K(\cala) \times K(\calb)$.
-The result then follows from the 3-for-2 property of stable equivalences. \end{proof}
+is a weak equivalence of simplicial objects in $\mathbf{Cat}$.
+That is, the diagonal of its level-wise nerve is a weak homotopy equivalence of simplicial sets. \item The functors $i$ and $g$ induce a stable equivalence of $K$-theory spectra